Skip to main content Skip to Navigation Skip to Footer

 • Ticks thrive in wet environments.
 Before washing outdoor clothing, put them in a dryer on high heat for 60 minutes to kill any ticks.

-• If ticks are found on yourself or your loved ones, they can be submitted to the Porcupine Health Unit for identification and testing.
+• If ticks are found on yourself or your loved ones, they can be submitted to the Porcupine Health Unit for identification.

 If you have pets: